Prince Henrik of Denmark: Difficulties with the Danish monarchy

-In her New Year's speech to the Danish people on 31 December 2015, Queen Margrethe announced that Prince Henrik would 'wind down' and give up most of his official duties beginning on 1 January 2016.
-On 14 April 2016, Prince Henrik renounced the title of Prince Consort, which he had been given in 2005.
+In her New Year's speech to the Danish people on 31 December 2015, Queen Margrethe announced that Henrik would slow down and give up most of his official duties beginning on 1 January 2016.
+On 14 April 2016, Henrik renounced the title of Prince Consort, which he had been given in 2005.

 Cultural interests and hobbies

-Like his wife, Prince Henrik was deeply interested in art and culture.
+Like his wife, Henrik was deeply interested in art and culture.
 He was particularly fond of wooden figures and jade, building up collections which he exhibited in 2017 at the museum in Koldinghus.
 Although he never achieved his ambition of becoming a concert pianist, he continued to play the piano throughout his life.
-In 2013, he accompanied the pop group Michael Learns to Rock on the piano as they recorded "Echo", a number which was presented to the king of Thailand.
+In 2013, he accompanied the pop group Michael Learns to Rock on the piano as they recorded "Echo", a number which was presented to King Rama IX of Thailand.

-Henrik wrote many poems in his native language (French), some of which have been published in the collections Chemin faisant (1982), Cantabile (2000), Les escargots de Marie Lanceline (2003), Murmures de vent (2005), Frihjul (Roue-Libre, 2010), Fabula (2011), La part des anges (2013), and Dans mes nuits sereines (2014).
+Henrik wrote many poems in his native French, some of which have been published in the collections Chemin faisant (1982), Cantabile (2000), Les escargots de Marie Lanceline (2003), Murmures de vent (2005), Frihjul (Roue-Libre, 2010), Fabula (2011), La part des anges (2013), and Dans mes nuits sereines (2014).
 The symphonic suite Cantabile by Frederik Magle is based on Henrik's poetry collection Cantabile and was premiered by the Danish National Symphony Orchestra at two concerts celebrating Henrik's 70th and 75th birthdays in 2004 and 2009.
 Henrik said about writing poetry (translated from Danish): "I see poetry as an opportunity for immersion in a superficial time dominated by news and entertainment that makes us rootless and restless.
-Poetry takes us closer to the true nature of the world, in poetry we can approach the eternal questions such as love, loneliness and death."
+Poetry takes us closer to the true nature of the world, in poetry we can approach the eternal questions such as love, loneliness and death".

 Henrik was also an excellent cook, inspired by French gastronomic traditions.
 He usually planned the family meals in collaboration with the court chef, always including his own spices on the table, some from his childhood estates in Asia.
 In addition to his cookbooks, Henrik often appeared in television programmes showing how he prepared meals in Fredensborg Castle in Denmark or at his French home, the Château de Cayx.